akiarostami/sveltekit-tailwind-blog-starter/README.md

 - Site-specific basic css settings are available in `src/base.css`
 - All site-related settings, navigation, analytics, mailing list, and commenting system settings are in `src/lib/config.js`
 - Mailing list keys should be set in environment variables.
 Find the name of the environment variables in `.env.example`
-- By default pre-rendering is ON for all pages.
+- `Pre-rendering` is ON for all pages by default.
 You can change that from `/src/routes/+layout.svelte` file by changing setting `export const prerender = false;`.
 - `sr/lib/config.js` - contains most of the site related information which should be modified for a user's need.
 - All contents (_Blog Posts_, _Projects_, and _Authors_) are stored under the `content` folder.
 - All blog and project images are stored under the `static/img` folder.
 - Top navigation menu can be customized in the `config.js` file.
 - By default _Multi User_ feature is on, and each _author_ should have a profile file in `content/authors` folder.
 If you only have one user for your blog, you can set `multiuser: false` in the `config.js` file, and set the admin user into in the same file in the `user` section.
 - Remember to replace `static/logo.svg`, `static/logo.png`, `static/favicon.ico`, and `static/icon-xxx.png` with your own logo.
-- `routes` - pages to route to.
-Read the [SvelteKit documentation](https://kit.svelte.dev/docs) for more information.
+- `routes`: read the [SvelteKit documentation](https://kit.svelte.dev/docs) for all routing information.
 - Site fonts are included in `app.html` and linked from [Google Fonts](https://fonts.google.com), and set in tailwind's config file.
 For a better site performance and ranking consider hosting your own fonts.
 - Please note that Open Graph Image (og:image) needs a local copy of the fonts, which are available under `src/lib/fonts`.
 - Standard `markdown` is supported in all blog posts and project pages.
 Markdown configurations are set in `mdsvex.config.js` file.
 - Both [`rehype`](https://github.com/rehypejs/rehype) and [`remark`](https://remark.js.org/) Plugins can be used to extend the formatting.
 - Two markdown plugins are added by default:
   - [`rehype-external-links`](https://github.com/rehypejs/rehype-external-links) to open all content links in a new tab
-  - A custom YouTube plugin was made to show how to make custom plugins.
-You this tag to add a formatted YouTube videos using this format: [`<youtube id="dQw4w9WgXcQ" title="The Best Cat Video Ever" />`](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+  - A custom plugin was made to show how to make custom plugins: the following tag can be used to add a formatted YouTube videos using this format: [`<youtube id="dQw4w9WgXcQ" title="The Best Cat Video Ever" />`](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 ## Deploy